mjrusso/joy-of-clojure-examples/README.md

 # Joy Of Clojure Examples

-This repository includes sample code from
-[The Joy of Clojure][joy-of-clojure], and serves as a companion to the book.
+This repository includes sample code (and notes) from [The Joy of Clojure][joy-of-clojure], and serves as a companion to the book.
 This repository exists because I find that typing the book's examples into a file and executing the resultant forms via SLIME is